cilium/cilium/Documentation/operations/system_requirements.rst

 If the eBPF filesystem is not mounted in the host filesystem, Cilium will automatically mount the filesystem but it will be unmounted and re-mounted when the Cilium pod is restarted.
-This in turn will cause eBPF resources to be re-created which will cause network connectivity to be disrupted.
+This in turn will cause eBPF resources to be re-created which will cause network connectivity to be disrupted while Cilium is not running.
 Mounting the eBPF filesystem in the host mount namespace will ensure that the agent can be restarted without affecting connectivity of any pods.

 In order to mount the eBPF filesystem, the following command must be run in the host mount namespace.
 The command must only be run once during the boot process